hundredyearfarms/Hundred-Year-Farms/README.md

 - Diversification: Greenhouses and higher-value trees provide income independent of the field crop and distribute work more evenly over the year.

 Agroforestry itself is not a new idea, it is a well-established practice that has been around for a very long time.
-What will make our approach somewhat unique is or use of new tools to manage data and our working toward greenhouses whose utility services are provided by the farm's waste biomass.
+What will make our approach somewhat unique is or use of new tools to manage data and the way we plan to manage waste biomass by using it to provide greenhouse utility services.
+These are expanded upon below.

-## Management
+## Management of Data and Biomass

+**Data - Buildings, Infrastructure, and Landscaping (using BIM-IFC5)**

 We are using an open standard 3D file system for design and to manage the farm's data.
-To improve the long-term economics of our agro-forestry project we are working towards using waste wood and crop waste to provide the farm's utilty services.
-These are expanded upon below.

-**Buildings, Infrastructure, and Landscaping (using BIM-IFC5)**

 For buildings, some of the conventional Building Information Management (BIM) tools are being used to design out-buildings (greenhouses, sheds, workshop, garage, ...).
 For example, one of the tools we use can quickly generate a model, that is suitable for visualization and costing, from a simple mark-down text document as illustrated below.

 <p align="center">
 <img src="https://raw.githubusercontent.com/hundredyearfarms/Hundred-Year-Farms/main/slopedRoofFromSpecSheet-githubReadme.png" alt="Farm plan co-gen" width="500">